Jaknil/fab_academy_oslo_2017/README.md

 ![Banner](images/banner.png)

 # Taking Fab Academy in Oslo 2018
 The international course [Fab Academy 2018](http://fabacademy.org/) will be provided by Fab Lab [Fellesverkstedet](http://www.fellesverkstedet.no/) [(github)](https://github.com/fellesverkstedet) and hosted at [bitraf](https://bitraf.no/).
-The part time course lasts from the end of January to the end of July next year.
+The  course lasts from the 17th of January to the end of July.

 [Here is link to a presentation about the course in Oslo](https://docs.google.com/presentation/d/1fOQa_VqbehmpVGOxCrXS4RunA4Gwol_Z0BbzzOylldE/edit?usp=sharing)